Environmental Protection Agency (EPA).

 B. Toxicological Points of Departure/Levels of Concern

-A summary of the toxicological endpoints for etoxazole used for human risk assessment is shown in the following Table:
+A summary of the toxicological endpoints for etoxazole used for human risk assessment is shown in Table 1 of this unit.

 C. Exposure Assessment

 1. Dietary exposure from food and feed uses.
 In evaluating dietary exposure to etoxazole, EPA considered exposure under the petitioned-for tolerances as well as all existing etoxazole tolerances in 40 CFR 180.593.
 EPA assessed dietary exposures from etoxazole in food as follows: